 The assistant gets on board and does the honors

 The augmented reality windshield could also lead, as in these mockup photos, to the projection of small support avatars to personify car voice assistance systems.
 Your Panda will have a small Rovazzi (or Chiambretti, of your choice) to keep you company.
-“It looks like you are trying to crash into that wall.
-Do you want help? ".
+"It looks like you're trying to crash into that wall.
+Need some help?".

 Opportunities and risks of the windscreen in augmented reality

-The ability to fill the entire windshield with jerks and jokes can increase safety information, says Futurus.
+The ability to fill the entire windshield with jokes and jokes can increase safety information, says Futurus.